KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 - Day-of-week patterns, indicating weekly seasonality, provided the most consistent demand signal
 - Weekend demand was generally higher than weekdays
-- Zones highly correlated with global demand accounted for the majority of total trip volume, supporting a shared modeling approach
+- A majority of zones were highly correlated with global demand, allowing for use of a shared model approach

 ---

 ## Interactive Apps

-Two Streamlit applications provide different views into the dataset — one for communicating forecasting results, one for hands-on data exploration at scale.
+Two Streamlit applications were created to provide different views into the dataset: a dashboard for visualizing forecast results and an SQL browser to assist with data exploration.

 ### Operations Dashboard